Episode 54 – The Crusades – Part 1

 To impede a pilgrim’s journey was considered by the medieval Church as a serious breach of protocol because you endangered the pilgrim’s salvation.
 If his pilgrimage was penance for some sin, you might deny him pardon by your altering his course.
 The mind-set of European Christians became one of extreme care to not interfere with Pilgrims once they’d set out.

 The Byzantine Empire tried desperately to stop their advance, but at the Battle of Manzikert in 1071 the Turks captured the eastern emperor and scattered his army.
-Within a few years nearly all Asia Minor, the chief source of Byzantine wealth & troops, was lost, & the new Byzantine emperor sent frantic appeals to the West for help.
-He pleaded with Europe’s nobility & the Pope, seeking mercenaries to aid in the rescue of lost territory.
+Within a few years nearly all Asia Minor, the chief source of Byzantine wealth and troops, was lost, and the new Byzantine emperor sent frantic appeals to the West for help.
+He pleaded with Europe’s nobility and the Pope, seeking mercenaries to aid in the rescue of lost territory.

 Then, reports began to trickle back about the abuse of Christian pilgrims on the Turkish controlled roads to Jerusalem.
-The trickle turned to a stream, which turned into a river.
+The trickle turned to a stream, the a river.
 Even when pilgrims weren’t mistreated, they were subject to heavy fees to travel thru Muslim lands.

 The standard, brief description of the inception of the First Crusade goes like this … In 1095, the Eastern Emperor Alexius I sent an urgent appeal for help against the Muslims to Pope Urban II.
 The Pope responded by preaching one of history’s most influential sermons.
 In a field near Clermont, France he said to the huge crowd that had gathered, “Your Eastern brothers have asked for your help.
 Turks and Arabs have conquered their territories.
 I, or rather, the Lord begs you, destroy that vile race from their lands!”